What is Hammer Toe?

 - Gently stretching the toe manually several times a day.

-- A podiatrist may be able to create a shoe insert to reduce pain and stop the hammer toe from worsening.
+- A podiatrist may be able to create a shoe insert to reduce pain and stop it from worsening.

 - Using over-the-counter corn pads and foot straps to relieve some of the painful symptoms.